-- Proteins: Chicken with skin, beef, turkey, pork, duck, tuna, mackerel, salmon, haddock, carp, tofu, mushrooms, eggs, and cottage cheese.
+- Proteins: Chicken with skin, beef, turkey, pork, duck, tuna, mackerel, salmon with skin, haddock, carp, tofu, mushrooms, eggs, and cottage cheese.

 The whole premise of the keto diet is to eat more healthy fats, moderate amounts of protein, and limited carbs.
 Limiting your carb intake to 20-50 grams per day can help ketosis kick in quickly.
 Once that happens, your body will start using fat as a fuel source, thereby burning more fat and help you lose weight.

 Talk to a registered dietitian to know if a keto lifestyle would be best for you.
 If yes, calculate your daily carb intake, adhere to the recommended amount of carbs, and track your blood ketone levels.
 You will start shedding the fat, feel energetic, and reduce the risk of multiple diseases eventually (8).

 Can you do keto 5 days on 2 days off?

 Yes, you can follow the cyclical ketogenic diet to begin with.
 However, you should not go off the diet for more than 2 days.

 How many carbs should a woman have a day on a low-carb diet?

 It depends on the age, weight, and many other factors.
 You can use the calculator given above to find what suits you best.